jameslawler/notes/docs/portuguese/verbs/todo/tomar.md

 ## Writing Prompts

 1. Liste as bebidas que você normalmente ingere em cada refeição.
 List the drinks you typically have with each meal.
-2. Descreva os medicamentos que lhe foram administrados na última vez que esteve doente.
-Describe the medicines you were given the last time you were sick.
+2. Descreva como você toma remédio para dor de cabeça.
+Describe how you take medicine for a headache.
 3. Que decisão importante você tomou recentemente?
 What was an important decision you made recently?